 Family courts handle a wide variety of cases involving domestic matters.
 The most common issues handled at family court include:

 Marriage Dissolution.
 When someone wants to end a marriage, they can file a case at family court to ask for a court order ending the marriage.
 Marriages can be terminated through divorce or annulment cases.
 The court can also grant a separation, where the court issues orders regarding property, alimony, and child custody, but the parties remain legally married.
 You can find more information on the Divorce, Annulment, or Separation sections of this site.

 Paternity and Child Custody.
 When a man needs to be declared the father of a child, either parent can file a case asking the family court to determine paternity.
 This permanently establishes the father of the child.
 Unmarried parents can also ask the court to order legal custody, physical custody, visitation schedules, and child support.
 You can find more information about these types of cases on the Custody, Paternity, & Child Support section of this website.

 Protection Orders Against Domestic Violence.
-Victims of domestic violence can ask the family court to issue protective orders to keep their abuser away.
-Please visit the Temporary Protective Orders for more information.
+Victims of domestic violence can ask the family court to issue protection orders to keep their abuser away.
+Please visit the DV Protection Orders for more information.

 Name Changes.
 A child or an adult may be able to legally change their name through a name change case at family court.
 Please visit the Name Change section for more information.

 Guardianship.
 Guardianship involves determining who will be responsible for the medical, personal, and financial decisions over a child or an adult who cannot care for themself.
 More information can be found on the Guardianship section of this website.